Which rules are for Chicago style bibliographies?

 – Offer activities to check progress and understanding and improve English proficiency

-In the first lesson of this short course on writing Chicago bibliographies, we discussed what a reference is and how the Chicago style uses them to build reference lists.
+In the first chapter of this short reader on writing Chicago bibliographies, we discussed what a reference is and how the Chicago style uses them to build reference lists.
 We explained that for each footnote or endnote a writer includes in their essay, they must also include a corresponding reference in an end-of-text bibliography.
-After that, we looked at how a writer could accurately format their references based on a combination of reference elements, source type and source details (referring also to our course on referencing sources in Chicago).
+After that, we looked at how a writer could accurately format their references based on a combination of reference elements, source type and source details (referring also to our reader on referencing sources in Chicago).

 What is a bibliography?